 Students come to college for a variety of reasons.
 Some come to develop specific professional skills, some come to explore potential career paths, some come to grow as individuals.
-There is an equally wide range of motivational underpinnings for which students enroll in any particular class.
-As a teacher I am sympathetic to the myriad reasons students have for taking classes, and I strive to cater to the diverse needs and interests of any group of students.
+There is an equally wide range of motivations for which students enroll in any particular class.
+As a teacher I am sympathetic to the myriad reasons students for which students end up in my courses, and I strive to cater to the diverse needs and interests of any group of students.

 The most effective specific methods vary by topic, individual, context, course objective, mastery level, and so on.
 Generalities are difficult, but there are a few I’ve found to be helpful.
 One that I’ll highlight here is the importance of variability in type and form of modules within an individual course.
-Assignments which are sufficiently different from one another provide multiple entry points for students to become engaged with the content.
-Importantly, this technique is a key component of universal course design, where assignments and assessments are diverse enough that no group of students is systematically disadvantaged.
-It also helps minimize the necessity for individual accommodations and exceptions by making courses intrinsically flexible.
+Assignments which are sufficiently different from one another provide multiple entry points for students to engage with the content.
+Importantly, this technique is a key component of so-called universal course design, where assignments and assessments are diverse enough that no group of students is systematically disadvantaged.
+It also helps minimize the necessity for individual accommodations and exceptions, by making courses intrinsically flexible.

 Another method I’m interested in is developing and maintaining an undergraduate presence in research.
 Identifiable opportunities for students to take ownership of their learning are some of the most effective ways to motivate interest, and transition students from classroom exercises to applications which they can apply more readily after college.
 Actively recruiting undergraduates to research projects is an effective way to increase participation of underrepresented minorities in STEM.
 Depending on available resources, this may take the form of either building and maintaining an active lab group, with opportunities for students, or maintaining connections with researchers who have such positions available.